Gary Harrell

-Gary Lamar Harrell, affectionately known as "The Flea," (born January 23, 1972) is an American college football coach and former professional gridiron football player.
-He is currently the assistant head coach and running backs coach at the University of Colorado Boulder.
+Gary Lamar Harrell, affectionately known as "The Flea," (born January 23, 1972) is an American college football coach at the University of Wyoming and former professional gridiron football player.
+He previously was the assistant head coach and running backs coach at the University of Colorado Boulder.
 Harrell was a wide receiver in the National Football League (NFL), World League of American Football (WLAF) and Canadian Football League (CFL) for three seasons during the 1990s.
 Harrell served two stints as the head football coach at Howard University in Washington, D.C. from 2011 to 2012 and 2014 to 2016, with a leave of absence in 2013.
 He joined the coaching staff at Alabama State University in January 2019, after a two-year stint under Lane Kiffin at Florida Atlantic University.

 Playing career

 College

 Harrell was a four-year letter winner as a wide receiver and punt return specialist at Howard University in Washington, D.C.
 He started every game for Howard's 1993 team, which won the Mid-Eastern Athletic Conference (MEAC) title.
 Harrell holds the Howard record for most receptions in a game (13) and in a career (184).
 He was inducted into the Howard University Hall of Fame in November 2005, and also received a proclamation from the City of Miami declaring it Gary "Flea" Harrell Day.
 Prior to attending Howard, he was a varsity athlete at Miami Northwestern Senior High School in Miami.